-As a child, Mark enjoyed listening to the stories of a grandparent around a wood stove, playing on a creek, and exploring the woodlands of eastern Oklahoma.
+As a child, Mark enjoyed listening to the stories of an elder around a wood stove, playing on a creek, and exploring the woodlands of eastern Oklahoma.
 Now, he enjoys creating enriching opportunities so others can discover the many stories hidden in the rocks, beneath the trees, and along the trail.

 He has managed a traveler’s hostel, ran his own company that designed backpacks for youth-in-nature programs, helped park non-profits with branding strategies, and worked as a marketing program manager in the tech industry.

 Mark currently helps to advance outreach and ecotrip messaging for the Red Panda Network, a wildlife conservation non-profit committed to protecting red pandas through the empowerment of local communities in Nepal.
 He also guides for Road Scholar.

 Mark holds a BA in International Relations.
 He is a graduate of the International Tour Management Institute (ITMI), is a Wilderness First Responder (NOLS), and a Certified Interpretive Guide from the National Association for Interpretation (NAI).
 He is currently completing studies as an Oregon Master Naturalist.

 Mark is an avid hiker, powers his walks with plant-based meals, and is an advocate for slow tourism.
 He lives in Eugene, Oregon, where he enjoys introducing visitors to the region’s rich landscape and history.

 The Pacific Northwest has thousands of stories; this diverse landscape is as dynamic as the people, and Mark is eager to share it.

 “Thank you so much for giving my grandchild and I an extraordinary memory.
 Very special.” – Liz, New York